G1tGeek/sprint0/Python/Python_intro_doc.md

 - **First Version**: Python 0.9.0 (included classes, exceptions, functions, and core data types)
 - **Current Series**: Python 3.x (includes many modern improvements, and is not backward-compatible with Python 2.x)
 - **Name Origin**: The name "Python" is inspired by *Monty Python’s Flying Circus*, a British sketch comedy series—not the snake.

-Python has now become one of the most widely used languages in various domains such as education, data science, automation, and web development.

 ---